redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/5.4-deploy-containerized-app/README.md

     - ../roles/deploy_containerized_app
 ```

-Once complete, be sure to push your changes up to Gitea.
+Once complete, be sure to commit push your changes up to the git server.

 ### Step 2 - Creating a Job Template